Nadal, Barty advance in straight sets at Australia Open - WTMJ

 Easy for her to say.

-Nadal finished off a 6-3, 6-4, 6-1 win in just under two hours in his first competitive match in months — he didn’t play for Spain at the ATP Cup last week because of the back stiffness.
+Nadal finished off a 6-3, 6-4, 6-1 win in just under two hours Tuesday in his first competitive match of the year — he didn’t play for Spain at the ATP Cup last week because of the back stiffness.

 “My back is not perfect, as I said a couple of days ago,” Nadal said.
 “Every day that I’m able to go through, probably there are more chances to get better.
 That’s the thing now — there is always a chance to improve, and that’s why I’m here playing and fighting to try to get better and then give myself a chance.”

-A slight change to his service motion was among the precautions he took “survive” for the first round.
+A minor change to his service motion was among the precautions he took “survive” for the first round.

 “I need to go day-to-day,” he said, “and just try to stay positive.”